VanDerLars/XojoWE_NativeDatefield/README.md

 # XojoWE_NativeDatefield
-An easy and simple but performant Datepicker for the Xojo webeedition
+An easy and simple but performant Datepicker for the Xojo WebEdition

 1. Simply download the Xojo file and drag'n'drop it into your Xojo Project.